Approximate Message Passing for orthogonally invariant ensembles: Multivariate non-linearities and spectral initialization: Introduction

 Recent independent work of \cite{mondelli2021pca} has used this approach to derive also the forms of spectrally-initialized AMP algorithms corresponding to the ``single-iterate posterior mean'' PCA procedure described in \cite{fan2020approximate}; this constitutes an important case of our current results.
 Our results expand upon \cite{mondelli2021pca}, analyzing instead the general AMP algorithms in \cite{fan2020approximate} whose non-linearities may be functions of all preceding AMP iterates, and in the above context of multivariate iterates with dimension $K \geq 1$.
 At a technical level, we avoid the restrictive assumption imposed in \cite{mondelli2021pca} that all free cumulants of the noise spectral law be positive, and we use an alternative strategy for analyzing the convergence of the linear AMP iterations that leads to a different and explicit assumption of sufficiently large signal strength.

-Finally, as an application of these results, we propose in Section \ref{sec:numerical} a Bayes-OAMP algorithm for PCA with a Bayesian prior for the PCs.
+Finally, as an application of these results, we propose in Section \ref{sec:numerical} a Bayes-OAMP\footnote{This is different from the algorithm called OAMP in \cite{ma2017orthogonal}.
+Throughout the paper, we refer to our algorithm specifically as Bayes-OAMP to avoid potential confusion.} algorithm for PCA with a Bayesian prior for the PCs.
 This algorithm differs from the single-iterate posterior mean procedure that was analyzed in \cite{fan2020approximate}, computing instead the Bayes posterior mean based on the multivariate Gaussian joint law of all preceding AMP iterates, as described by the above state evolution.
 We demonstrate in Section \ref{sec:numerical} that this can yield a sizeable improvement in estimation accuracy for rotationally invariant noise ensembles in settings of weak signal strength.

-We remark that the Bayes-optimality of this approach remains (to us) unclear, and we leave this as an open question for future work.
+The development and rigorous characterization of Bayes-optimal estimation procedures for this PCA problem is an interesting open question.
+Following the initial posting of our work, \cite{barbier2023fundamental} has obtained the first results in this direction, deriving a conjectural form of the Bayes-optimal error in a symmetric rank-1 spiked model using the replica method, for certain examples of rotationally-invariant noise matrices defined by polynomial potentials.
+The authors of \cite{barbier2023fundamental} suggested also two AMP methods that numerically attain the conjectured Bayes-optimal error in these examples, one of which is an extension of Bayes-OAMP (dubbed ``AMP-AP'') that alternates between posterior mean and identity nonlinearities.
+Our current results establish the rigorous state evolution of both Bayes-OAMP and AMP-AP under a spectral initialization and sufficiently large signal strength, constituting a first step towards an analytic characterization of the estimation errors attained by these procedures.

 \paragraph{Notational conventions.} For random variables $X$ and $Y$, $X \independent Y$ denotes that they are independent. $\|\cdot\|$ denotes the $\ell_2$-norm for vectors and the $\ell_2 \to \ell_2$ operator norm for matrices. $\|\cdot\|_\F$ is the Frobenius norm for matrices. $\diag(v) \in \RR^{K \times K}$ is the diagonal matrix with $v \in \RR^K$ on its diagonal, and we write $\diag(v) \in \RR^{K \times K'}$ to indicate this matrix right-padded by $K'-K$ columns of 0.
 We adopt the convention $M^0=\Id$ for the $0^\text{th}$ power of any square matrix $M$.
 For a block matrix $M \in \RR^{tK \times tK}$ and $\kappa \in \RR^{K \times K}$, $M \odot \kappa \in \RR^{tK \times tK}$ and $\kappa \odot M \in \RR^{tK \times tK}$ denote the block-wise right- and left- multiplication by $\kappa$.